 There are some ways you can test pH levels, including:

--pH indicator strips – These work well enough but aren’t that accurate.
+-pH indicator strips – These work well enough but aren’t accurate.

--pH test kit – These pH test kits are pretty cheap and reasonably accurate, but you need to calibrate them regularly.
+-pH test kit – These are cheap and reasonably accurate, but you need to calibrate them regularly.

 Electronic pH meters – A bit pricier than the test kits at first, but they’re reusable and more reliable in the long run.
 They also require less maintenance once you calibrate them.